 The Royal College of Ophthalmologists of Thailand is proud to be part of the growing APAO.
 We are honored to be given this great opportunity to host the APAO Congress one more time after more than 15 years.
 We welcome ophthalmologists and related personnel from all over the world to the “Sciences and Arts of Ophthalmology.”
-While the growing success of APAO is undoubtedly due to the strength of the scientific program, friendship, the social part or art of academic meetings, is also slowly built up through APAO Congresses.
-I believe if the APAO council members, speakers, and delegates who attend APAO Congresses regularly through the years count the number of new friends they know from the congresses, they will find the number is enormous, or even countless.
+While the growing success of APAO is certainly due to the strength of the scientific programs, friendship, the social part or art of academic meetings, is also slowly built up through APAO Congresses.
+I believe if APAO council members, speakers and delegates who attend APAO Congresses regularly through the years count the number of new friends they know from the congresses, they will find the number is enormous, or even countless.

 The current President of the Royal College of Ophthalmologists of Thailand, Dr. Anuchit Poonyathalang, said in the welcome video for APAO 2019: “When our Thai hospitality meets academic spirit, APAO 2019 will bring the best of sciences and arts that ophthalmology offers.”
 He is certainly correct.

-Let’s bring science, art, and also friendship to APAO 2019 in Bangkok, Thailand.
+Let’s bring science, art and also friendship to APAO 2019 in Bangkok, Thailand.